Hadamard-Hitchcock decompositions: identifiability and computation: Numerical experiments

-In the experiments, we will generate random CPDs to create random HHD problem instances.
-A random rank-$r$ tensor $\tensor{T}$ of size $n_1 \times\cdots\times n_d$ is always sampled as follows.
-We sample \emph{factor matrices} $A^i \in \RR^{n_i \times r}$ by randomly sampling its elements identically and independently distributed from the standard normal distribution $N(0,1)$.
-Then, we set $\tensor{T} = \sum_{j=1}^r \mathbf{a}^1_j\otimes\cdots\otimes\mathbf{a}^d_j$, where $\mathbf{a}^i_j$ denotes the $j$th column of $A^i$.
-It should be noted that ``this procedure generates tensors that are heavily biased toward being numerically well-conditioned'' for the problem of computing a CPD from numerical data, as discussed in \cite[Section 1.2]{BBV2022}.
-We do not know if Hadamard multiplying such randomly generated CPDs creates HHD problems that are similarly more well-conditioned than sampling random inputs from a reasonable probability distribution over the inputs.
+It should be noted that ``this procedure {[for sampling random rank-$r$ tensors]} generates tensors that are heavily biased toward being numerically well-conditioned'' for the problem of computing a CPD from numerical data, as discussed in \cite[Section 1.2]{BBV2022}.
+We do not know if Hadamard multiplying such randomly generated CPDs creates HHD problems that are similarly more well-conditioned than sampling random inputs from a reasonable probability distribution.